How to Create an SEO Optimized Website Design

 Poor UX creates measurable friction that Google tracks through user behavior signals.
 When your site takes 5+ seconds to load or users can't find your main navigation, they abandon ship.

-Google sees these negative behavior patterns and interprets them as "this site doesn't solve problems."
+Google sees these negative behavior patterns and thinks, "This site doesn't solve problems."

-As a result, your rankings suffer - because Google prioritizes sites that keep users engaged and satisfied.
+As a result, your rankings suffer.
+Rather than your site, Google will prioritize those that keep users engaged and satisfied.

 When your UX removes friction and guides users smoothly toward their goals, you'll see longer session times, deeper page engagement, and lower bounce rates.
 All signals that boost your search rankings.